It’s 2023 and many of us are familiar with online delivery methods.

-These are the weekly topics:
+These are the topics:

-The wrap-up week
+The wrap-up period

-We love cheering your success at the end of a period of hard work and know that by carrying on with the habits you established in boot camp you will continue to be successful.
+We love cheering your success at the end of a period of hard work and know that by carrying on with the habits you established in boot camp, you will continue to be successful.